team-mayes/atesa/docs/auxiliary_scripts.rst

 ::

-	lmax.py -i input_file [-k dimensions [-f fixed_cvs] | -r dimensions | -\-automagic [-\-plots] [-\-two_line_threshold ratio]] [-q qdot_setting] [-o output_file] [-\-quiet]
+	lmax.py -i input_file [-k dimensions [-f fixed_cvs] | -r dimensions | --automagic [--plots] [--two_line_threshold ratio]] [-q qdot_setting] [-o output_file] [--quiet]

 `-i input_file`
 	The only strictly required argument for lmax.py, `input_file` should point to the aimless shooting output file of interest.
 Usually, this should be the longest "decorrelated" aimless shooting output file in the target working directory.

 `-k dimensions`
-	This option mutually exclusive with `-r` and `-\-automagic`.
+	This option mutually exclusive with `-r` and `\\-\\-automagic`.
 The `dimensions` argument should be an integer number of dimensions to include in the final reaction coordinate.
 This options will always return a reaction coordinate with "k" dimensions (assuming there are at least "k" CVs in the input file), and will arrive at that number of dimensions immediately by comparing every k-dimensional combination of CVs.

 	`-f fixed_cvs`
 		This option is only applicable when paired with the `-k` option, and specifies one or more CVs that are required in the final RC.
 For example, `-k 4 -f 12 31` would return the best four-dimensional RC that contains both CV12 and CV31.
 Obviously, the number of required CVs specified with this option must be less than or equal to the number given for `-k`.

 `-r dimensions`
-	This option mutually exclusive with `-k` and `-\-automagic`.
+	This option mutually exclusive with `-k` and `\\-\\-automagic`.
 The `dimensions` argument should be an integer number of dimensions to include in the final reaction coordinate.
 This options will always return a reaction coordinate with "r" dimensions (assuming there are at least "r" CVs in the input file), but unlike the `-k` setting, arrives at an r-dimensional result incrementally by finding the best 1-dimensional RC, then the best 2-dimensional RC that includes the coordinate from the best 1-dimensional RC, and so on.
 This procedure is much faster for high-dimensional data but may not result in the absolute best possible RC.

-`-\-automagic`
+`\\-\\-automagic`
 	This option mutually exclusive with `-k` and `-r`.
 If this argument is given, the dimensionality of the result is determined "automagically" by assessing the relative slopes of best-fit lines on different portions of the scoring data for successively higher-dimensional RCs.
 The exact operation of this algorithm is described in more detail in the :ref:`Automagic` section below.

-	`-\-plots`
-		Produces ASCII-style plots in the terminal for each step of automagic above four dimensions, if Python package gnuplot is available.
-See :ref:`Automagic` for details.

-	`-\-two_line_threshold ratio`
+	`\\-\\-two_line_threshold ratio`
 		Sets the threshold of the ratio of slopes below which the automagic two-line test may pass.
 See :ref:`Automagic` for details.
 Default = 0.5

 `-q qdot_setting`